rgouicem/frequency_logger/README.md

    ./plot.py input_dir output
 ```

-You can see the `test_apps/test_loop.sh` script for an exemple of how to use this tool.
+You can see the `test_apps/test_loop.sh` script for an exemple of how to use this tool (you will have to build the `loop` binary for this script to work).